Flexible study - The University of Sydney

 Our postgraduate degrees have a high-level of flexibility so that you can upskill or retrain in a way that suits you.
 Study online, part-time, over the summer or winter break, in the evenings or offshore.

-Many of our postgraduate courses allow you to study part-time if you're a domestic student.
+Many of our postgraduate courses allow you to study part-time.
 Find your course and check the course details section to find out if it is offered part-time.

 If you have already enrolled in a full-time study load (24 credit points), you can change your study load without being financially penalised before the census date.

-Part-time study is usually not available for international students as it is a requirement of your student visa that you are enrolled in a full-time study load.
+Part-time study is usually not available for international students on a student visa (to hold a student visa, you must be enrolled in a full-time study load).
 Learn more about reduced study load for student visa holders.

 Some faculties and schools offer teaching in the evening to accommodate postgraduate students who work during the day.
 Find your course and check the study mode of your preferred units of study.